San Diego Longsword

 All designed to improve your historical fencing skills - whether you are just starting out, or are an advanced historical fencing practitioner.

 Who can attend?

 SDLS classes provide a serious opportunity to experience, and eventually master a complex, adaptable fighting art.
 When you join our HEMA program, you’ll enjoy the mental challenge of learning this historical martial art, as well as the physical challenge of putting the art into practice along with fellow students through an increasingly complex series of lessons, exercises, and (eventually) free-play sessions.
-Our coursework is recommended for ages 15 and up.

 Is this a LARP thing?

 Nope, this is a martial art.
 All of our techniques are derived from historical fighting manuscripts.
 However, if you are interested in LARP, reenactment, acting, or a variety of other activities, you will find that our classes can complement and enrich your existing interests.

 We currently have students whose outside hobbies and activities include Quidditch, reenactment (SCA), Brazilian jiu jitsu, costuming, Star Wars, yoga, modern fencing, dance, and much much more!

 Do you teach how to fight with other weapons?

 Currently, our regularly scheduled adult classes focus exclusively on use of the longsword.
 However, on occasion other weapons such as the sword and buckler, spear, pole axe, messer, and dagger are introduced in a lesson as part of a series of lessons to reinforce the core concepts of the German tradition of fighting.

 Intermittently, we hold special eight week technique intensive workshops that feature an alternative weapon to the longsword.